Catton, Derbyshire: Parish and environment

 Robert Wilmot-Horton worked for many years in the Colonial Office, and was also governor of Ceylon for a time, he acceded to the Wilmot of Osmaston baronetcy after his father.
 Anne-Beatrix continued to live at Catton for some 30 years after her husband's death, and after her death in 1871, Catton was held by her sons and afterwards by her granddaughter, Augusta Theresa, who married the Reverend Arthur Henry Anson who built the present Catton chapel.
 Their son, Henry Anson-Horton, inherited Catton at the end of the 19th century. returning from serving in the Colonial Office in Fiji, and lived at Catton until 1925 when his son George inherited the estate until 1957.
 Having no direct inheritors, in 1956 due to ill heath, he sent for his nephew, David Neilson, who returned with his family from New Zealand to take on the estate, with it remaining in that branch of the family to the present day.

 The current boundary of the parish in the north Ryeland area once was not the boundary of the county, due to the course of the River Trent being further out west along a paleo-channel, taking in the Borough Holme island west of the Catton Ryelands which was in Walton-on-Trent parish until 1991 when the county perimeter was redrawn to follow the modern river course.
-Similarly further south, Cherry Holme was adjacent to Catton Hall and was within Catton, with a paleo-channel to the west which was the original county and parish boundary and was abandoned between 1955-1964.
+Similarly further south, Cherry Holme was adjacent to Catton Hall and was within Catton, with a paleo-channel to the west which was the original county and parish boundary and was abandoned between 1955 and 1964.
 A boat house on the riverbank facilitated access historically.
 The boundary at this location was also redrawn in 1991 to follow the present course of the river which is further east.
 Further west, although in Wychnor parish in Staffordshire, the floodplain is known as Cat Holme, which has developed into the large scale Hanson's sand and gravel quarry which opened in 1972.

 The Neilsons ran up debts into the 1980s as the income from agriculture was not maintaining the estate.
 Events such as NSPCC galas were run during the 1990s, but once Robin Neilson inherited it in the late 90s, there was a focus on running regular social gatherings to clear these, leading to several annual festivals being held.
-The Bloodstock Open Air Festival began there in 2005, in 2009 the second stage at Catton Park was named in Sophie Lancaster’s memory, she was murdered after being attacked by a gang of youths in Bacup, Lancashire because of her goth subculture leanings.
+The Bloodstock Open Air Festival began there in 2005, in 2009 the second stage at Catton Park was named in Sophie Lancaster's memory, she was murdered after being attacked by a gang of youths in Bacup, Lancashire because of her goth subculture leanings.
 A hoard of medieval coins were unearthed by metal detector enthusiasts in Catton during 2003.
 In 2018, relics were taken during a burglary at the St Nicholas and Virgin Mary chapel.
 Amongst the items removed were candlestick holders, collection plate, vases and lectern.